-Three things to consider as you are making your decision:
+Three things to consider as you are making your decision to outsource software development:

 Is the required work something your team has experience with, or is it new?
 Software development is referred to as such because by its very nature it wouldn’t be necessary if someone had already done it.
 However, there are tools, techniques, and technologies that are employed that aren’t unique.
 These are what I’m referring to.
 To use the construction analogy, building a deck uses the same saws, the same nails, and the same basic framing materials each time, but the results are completely custom to the design and the needs of the homeowner.
 The finishes and products used, such as decking and railings, are often different, and each product requires specific installation practices and tools.
 Each one has its own mistakes to be made, and lessons to be learned.

 Deep experience takes years to develop.
 The little mistakes and process errors that those with experience know how to avoid take some trial and error to learn.
 If your team hasn’t had those trials, consider carefully whether this is the project you want them to make the errors on.
 Keep in mind that people don’t always self-judge their capabilities accurately, take an unbiased look at verified performance, and don’t take chances.
 In my experience, VERY few surprises are of the positive variety.

 2. Will you need to do this again?